MK-Chakraborty/developers-hub-asgn-8/README.md

 ### Hire skilled developers

-People inneed of well skilled developers for their business or, anything could hire skilled developers from here.
+People in need of well skilled developers for their business or, anything could hire skilled developers from here.

 ### Hire based on week